 By limiting both communication access and availability, the government essentially offers a hollow benefit for its citizens.

-- Prepaid cards providing internet data and telephone minutes.
+- Prepaid cards provide internet data and telephone minutes.

 - Private massive mailings via FHR Cuba’s proprietary software.